 “REMOVING PATINA IS A SOCIAL SIN!” writes Yeoward.
 Whether it’s stripping painted floorboards or refinishing old, dinged wood, making old look new again defeats the point of age, which lends warmth and character.

 See more of Yeoward’s designs and insight on decorating with color.

 By Fraces MacDougall | Photography by Gavin Kingcome and William Yeoward

-William Yeoward’s Blue & White and Other Stories (CICO Books, 2017) is available at Amazon and other retailers.Buy the Book
+William Yeoward’s Blue & White and Other Stories (CICO Books, 2017) is available at our Flower Magazine shop.Buy the Book